simon-tiger/k-means-clustering/README.md

 * Place centroids c1 ... ck at random locations
 * Repeat until convergence:
   * for each point xi:
-    * find nearet centroid cj
+    * find nearest centroid cj
     * assign the point xi to cluster j
   * for each cluster j = 1 ...
 K:
     * new centroid cj = mean of all points xi assigned to cluster k in previous step